I built and launched my first course on Micro PE: How to Buy A Small Business at IndiePE.com.

 They also have excellent course affiliate features and integrates with other platforms that I wanted to add like community and e-commerce optimization apps.
 If you are thinking of launching your own course, I recommend going with Teachable.

-I also added Circle for community, Proof for social proof, and Zapier to tie everything together and automate my job.
+I also added Discord for community and Zapier to tie everything together and automate my job.

 Improving Conversion Rate